 There are many places to eat in Toledo depending on your taste buds.
-We lunched at a lovely Moroccan restaurant called Tulaytula, where we thoroughly enjoyed their signature dishes.
+We lunched at a lovely Moroccan restaurant called Tulaytula, and thoroughly enjoyed their signature dishes.

 Toledo was one of our favourite places in Spain.
 In my opinion, it is a must-see in Spain.

 Have you been there?
 What are your favourite things to do in Toledo ?